Estuary

 Conclusion

 Your Stripe data holds the key to understanding revenue, customer behavior, and business health.
 But if it lives only in the Stripe dashboard or in exported CSVs, you are always working with stale numbers.
-With Stripe integrations powered by Estuary Flow, you can connect Stripe to Google Sheets, data warehouses, BI platforms, or data lakes in real time.
+With Stripe integrations powered by Estuary, you can connect Stripe to Google Sheets, data warehouses, BI platforms, or data lakes in real time.

 Start small with a spreadsheet or go big with a warehouse — either way, your data stays live, accurate, and ready for action.